loot/loot.github.io/LOOT-FAQs.md

 **Q.** I've run LOOT with obsolete versions of some plugins and LOOT didn't tell me to update them!
 How come?

 **A.** LOOT isn't omniscient.
-It may prove warnings for outdated plugins through the masterlist, but this depends on user feedback.
+It may provide warnings for outdated plugins through the masterlist, but this depends on user feedback.
 LOOT has no way of being able to tell by itself if a plugin is outdated or not.

 ---